Toryt/allen/doc/Points.md

 a good idea to apply [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).

 “Exact” points-in-time should be represented as UTC: `'2022-11-13T10:08:11.854Z'`.
 It is important to agree on the precision, and to explicitly include trailing zeros in the mantisse.
-A string representation then has a fixed with.
+A string representation then has a fixed width.
 E.g., when we agree that a point in time is expressed to ms (10<sup>-3</sup> s) precision, it should be represented as `'2022-11-13T10:08:11.800Z'`, and when we choose to work to μs (10<sup>-6</sup> s) precision, as `'2022-11-13T10:08:11.800000Z'`.
 Note that, at the time of writing, μs is the most precise precision that can be used in